davidgbergling/LimeBootstrapAppStore/businessfunnel/README.md

 ####Example 2
-The customer want the currency in NOK and thet always use million NOK as value
+The customer want the currency in NOK and then always use million NOK as value

 *	currency = "NOK"
 *	divider = 1 000 000